Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 "I thought Cimbrean.
 I could visit Franklin and then spend some time enjoying the wilderness."

 Margaret thought about it.
-"That… would work nicely, actually.
+"That... would work nicely, actually.
 Yes, I can see the Secret Service being happy with that, you get your unspoiled wilderness, and Franklin gets a Presidential visit.
-Good proximity to interstellar concerns…"
+Good proximity to interstellar concerns..."

 "I’m glad you approve," Sartori said.
 He stood up and took a gentle stroll around the room to loosen his bones, feeling that ideally he’d have liked to drink a bourbon or something.
 Unfortunately, not only was it far too early in the day for that but he preferred to remain sharp when Minot were releasing nukes for allied use.